alucidwolf/Simple-RegEx-Input-Field-Keyup/README.md

 ```

 ##Javascript
-*Put this in your document.ready function and change to the ID of your input field*
+*Put this in your document.ready function and change to the ID to that of your input field*
 ```
 $("#signupCode").on("keyup", function () {
     var val1 = $(this);